 Wedding venues licensed for civil ceremonies are the most popular.

-If you want to have your marriage ceremony and reception all in one venue in Sussex - West, then a civil ceremony is the best match for you.
+If you want to have your marriage ceremony and reception all in one venue in West Sussex, then a civil ceremony is the best match for you.
 You can either get married in a register office, or you can have a civil ceremony at an approved wedding venue.
 To be an approved civil ceremony venue, wedding venues need to apply for a civil ceremony license.

-Most wedding venues in Sussex - West will have a civil ceremony license, however some don't, so you will want to ensure that your chosen venue does before booking them.
+So many wedding venues in West Sussex have a civil ceremony license, but just double check they do before booking them.
+If they don't you will have to find another way of getting a legally-binding marriage.
 The alternative is marrying in a humanist or spiritual ceremony, which will allow you to marry in any venue (or in an unlicensed part of an otherwise licensed venue, such as a garden or private beach), but will need to be followed by a legal civil ceremony in a register office at another date.

 Civil ceremony licensed wedding venues can range from a classic country house or barn to more unique venues including caves and safari parks.
 If they’re on our civil ceremony venue list, then you can legally marry there.
 However, don’t assume that more traditional venues always have a civil ceremony license.
 It costs wedding venues money to apply for a license, so some just host humanist or spiritual ceremonies, or simply host wedding receptions rather than ceremonies.

-The local council determine if wedding venues in Sussex - West are suitable for a civil ceremony license.
+If a wedding venue in West Sussex wants a civil ceremony license, it must be assessed before hand.
+This is done by the council, who determine whether it's suitable.
 This includes whether or not they’re in a safe and reasonable state for members of the public, and if they meet fire safety regulations.
-If you're wanting to have your wedding in a private home or in gardens, you will be unable to do this.
-The venue needs to be open to the public regularly.
+The venue must also be regularly available to the public for the purpose of conducting marriage ceremonies.
+This is why private homes can’t be approved for a civil ceremony license.
 If you’re hoping to marry on private land, in a back garden or a large home that isn’t available to the public, you’ll need to hold your legal ceremony in a register office instead.

 Can I have a civil ceremony outside?

 If you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony license for this.
-If you're wanting to marry outside, it will need to be under a permanent structure, unlike a floral arch or an open beach setting.
+Due to the law, if you get married outside it still needs to be under a fixed permanent structure.
 Don’t presume that any permanent fixture in a wedding venue’s garden will be automatically covered by a civil ceremony license.
 Venues need to purchase licenses for separate structures.
-If you want to know if you can get married in a garden, search our ‘Outdoor wedding ceremony’ filter or simply enquire with your chosen wedding venue in Sussex - West.
+If you want to know if you can get married in a garden, search our ‘Outdoor wedding ceremony’ filter or simply enquire with your chosen wedding venue in West Sussex.

 The law does not consider marquees to be permanent structures, even ones that are up all year round.
 If you want to hold your wedding in a marquee, it's best to get married in a nearby church or licensed venue indoors before the reception.
 One way to get around this is to have your ceremony over the threshold of a doorway.
 This way, your guests can be seated in the marquee while you are technically indoors.